HeardLibrary/mapping-berlin/cloudant-and-postman.md

 ![Imgur](http://i.imgur.com/0ece0Ha.jpg)

 Next, click the "Body" Tab and select the radio button that says "raw".
 And change the drop down to JSON.
 Next Paste your GeoJSON code into the box.
-Then add ```{"docs": [ ``` to the beginning of you JSON and ```]}``` to the end.
+Then add ```{"docs": [ ``` to the beginning of you GeoJSON and ```]}``` to the end.
 The final version of your code should look something similar to this:
 ```
 {
   "docs": [